Borderline Personality Disorder Treatment in Alexandria, VA (Franconia)—Counselors and Therapists

 Pete Davidson was recently diagnosed with a serious mental illness, Borderline Personality Disorder.
 As a cast member on Saturday Night Live, Pete used his diagnosis as an opportunity to raise awareness, encourage people to seek help, and (of course!) make people laugh.
 On Weekend Update, Pete let people know how hard it has been to manage his symptoms, but how much therapy has helped him.
 Pete’s willingness to be vulnerable likely encouraged many people, but he also directly told the audience, “first of all, if you think you’re depressed, see a doctor and talk to them about medication, and also be healthy.
 Eating right and exercise can make a huge difference.
 And finally, if you are in the cast of a late-night comedy show, it might help, if they, ya know, do more of your sketches.”
 That last piece may not be universally applicable, but seeking out help and care are fantastic advice.
 Borderline Personality Disorder is a mental illness that can severely impede an individuals’ success, but it is also a disorder that has treatment.
 Therapy for Borderline Personality Disorder (BPD) has helped many people, just like Pete, find their balance in life.

-Thriveworks Alexandria has worked with many clients who are struggling with BPD, and we have helped them manage their symptoms and thrive.
+Thriveworks Alexandria, VA (Franconia) has worked with many clients who are struggling with BPD, and we have helped them manage their symptoms and thrive.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) groups ten mental illnesses under the category of personality disorder.
 Each of these ten can produce maladaptive behaviors in people—that is, the disorders’ signs and symptoms are behaviors, feelings, and attitudes that make life harder.
 Each personality disorder has a unique characteristic, and BPD’s is volatility.
 People with Borderline Personality Disorder often experience unstable emotions, identities, and relationships.